CoshuaJ/Avalanche-2D-Platformer/README.md

-# Avalanche
+# Eruption
-Avalanche is a 2D vertical scrolling platformer.
+Eruption is a 2D vertical scrolling platformer.
 Inspired by the original 'Avalanche' game developed by The Game Homepage, found at: https://www.addictinggames.com/action/avalanche

 ## Installation